Pappokhan/Pappokhan/README.md

 <font color="#9900FF">About Me:</font>

 I am a student who studied B.Sc. in Computer Science Engineering at American International University-Bangladesh.
-Passionate about machine learning and Artificial intelligence.
+Passionate about Machine learning, Neural Network and Artificial intelligence.
 I am a tech enthusiast, and I can come up with solutions to any kind of problem myself. #inshallah

 ---